centreon/centreon-documentation/versioned_docs/version-23.10/administration/postfix.md

     touch /etc/postfix/sasl_passwd
     ```

-2. Add the following line (replace `username:password` by the credentials of the account that will send the notification emails):
+2. Add the following line (replace `username:password` with the credentials of the account that will send the notification emails):

     ```
     [smtp.isp.com]:port username:password